ronaldroe/node-motor-shield/README.md

   - ### Motor Test
     - For now, the test only runs once, until I can figure out how to make it loop continuously, which will depend on making it block the next iteration until the last one finishes.
 JS sucks at things like that.
   - ### Class 'Stepper'
-    - *NOTE:* Delay times are in full seconds to align with the original library's functionality.
+    - **NOTE:** Delay times are in full seconds to align with the original library's API.
   - ### `sleep(ms)`
     - Mimics Python's `sleep()` function in a JS async function.
     - Delays are in JS standard milliseconds, rather than Python's full seconds.